mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 : Create a new SphereNode with default properties at the specified (x,y,z) position.

 {:id="ARView3D.CreateSphereNodeAtPlane" class="method returns component"} <i/> CreateSphereNodeAtPlane(*targetPlane*{:.component},*p*{:.any})
-: Create a new CapsuleNode with default properties at the plane position.
+: Create a new SphereNode with default properties at the detected plane position.

+{:id="ARView3D.CreateSphereNodeFromYail" class="method returns component"} <i/> CreateSphereNodeFromYail(*yailNodeObj*{:.dictionary})
+: Create a new boxNode with default properties with a pose.

 {:id="ARView3D.CreateTextNode" class="method returns component"} <i/> CreateTextNode(*x*{:.number},*y*{:.number},*z*{:.number})
 : Create a new TextNode with default properties at the specified (x,y,z) position.